wongey/add-decomp-sprimitive/README.md

 2. A. Bostan, S. Chen,  F. Chyzak and Z. Li.
 [Complexity of creative telescoping for bivariate rational functions.](https://dl.acm.org/doi/10.1145/1837934.1837975) *Proceedings of the 2010 International Symposium on Symbolic and Algebraic Computation.* New York, NY, USA: ACM, 2010: 203-210.

-3. A. Bostan, S. Chen, F. Chyzak,  Z. Li and G. Xin.[Hermite reduction and creative telescoping for hyperexponential functions.](https://arxiv.org/abs/1301.5038) *Proceedings of the 2013 International Symposium on Symbolic and Algebraic Computation.* New York, NY, USA: ACM, 2013: 77-84.
+3. A. Bostan, S. Chen, F. Chyzak,  Z. Li and G. Xin.
+[Hermite reduction and creative telescoping for hyperexponential functions.](https://arxiv.org/abs/1301.5038) *Proceedings of the 2013 International Symposium on Symbolic and Algebraic Computation.* New York, NY, USA: ACM, 2013: 77-84.

 4. A. Bostan, F. Chyzak, P. Lairez and B.Salvy.
 [Generalized Hermite reduction, creative telescoping and definite integration of D-finite functions.](https://doi.org/10.1145/3208976.3208992) 2018.